zalenix/portaldocs/portal-sdk/templates/top-extensions-unit-test.md

 * Code Coverage

   The content is located in the `./TestResults/Coverage/**/index.html` file.
+The following is a sample .html file.